Passengers Who Call Uber Instead Of An Ambulance Put Drivers At Risk

 “Uber is not a substitute for law enforcement or medical professionals,” an Uber spokesperson told BuzzFeed News.
 “In the event of any medical emergency, we encourage people to call 911.”

-Lyft said the same, adding that “if a driver encounters a passenger with an emergency situation, they should contact 911.
+Lyft said the same, adding, “If a driver encounters a passenger with an emergency situation, they should contact 911.
 After that, they should report the incident to our 24/7 critical response line so we can take appropriate action.”

 But drivers told BuzzFeed News that neither Uber or Lyft have provided them with direct guidance about what they should do when a passenger expects to be taken to the ER.
-“As far as ambulances or medical emergencies, to my knowledge, Uber's never said anything about it,” said said Russ Fisher, a ride hail driver in Cedar Rapids, Iowa.
+“As far as ambulances or medical emergencies, to my knowledge, Uber's never said anything about it,” said Russ Fisher, a ride-hail driver in Cedar Rapids, Iowa.
 “They just vaguely say any ride is your decision, use your common sense.”

 When Fisher picked up a young woman whose destination was Mercy Hospital, he didn’t immediately suspect that her ride was urgent.
 In fact, he’d gotten a ping from her during surge pricing, only to have her cancel the ride and rebook it a few minutes later when the surge went away.
 So he was surprised when, a few minutes into the trip, she asked him to pull over so she could throw up on the side of the road.
 Later, she told him she could barely walk and was experiencing the worst pain of her life.